CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/noVM-03-language.md

----
-lab:
-  title: Explore AI text analysis
-  description: Use AI to analyze text.
-  duration: 15
-  level: 100
-  islab: true
----

-# Explore text analytics
+# Lab: Explore text analytics

+### Please be aware that no Lab VM is provided for this lab.
+You will need to complete the lab on your personal computer.

+## Lab Overview

-In this exercise, you'll use AI natural language processing functionality to analyze text.
-The goal of this exercise is to explore common applications of text analysis techniques.
+In this lab, you'll use AI natural language processing functionality to analyze text.
+The goal of this lab is to explore common applications of text analysis techniques.

-We'll use browser-based applications that are based on simplified implementations of the chat and language playgrounds in the Microsoft Foundry portal.

-To complete this exercise, you need a modern browser on a computer with sufficient hardware resources to load and run the models used by the *Chat Playground* app.
-On older or low-spec computers, the app may run very slowly or experience errors.

-> **Minimum spec**
->
-> - 64-bit CPU, 4+ physical cores (8 logical threads preferred)
-> - GPU required for the default Phi 3-mini model.
-> - 8+ GB system RAM (16 GB recommended)
-> - Enough storage to cache ~300MB–800MB model assets
-> - Latest Chrome / Edge / Firefox with WASM SIMD enabled/available (WebGPU support is required for the default model; a WASM-based fallback is provided)

-If your computer does not meet these requirements, the CPU-based fallback model may not run successfully.

-> **Note**: The Chat Playground app includes a failsafe mode that uses Wikipedia to answer questions.
-This mode does <u>not</u> support the text analysis tasks in this exercise.

-This exercise should take approximately **15** minutes to complete.
+## Lab Objectives

+In this lab, you will complete the following tasks:

++ Task 1: Use a generative AI model to analyze text
+- Task 2: Use a specialized language analysis tool

+### Estimated timing: 15 Minutes

-## Use a generative AI model to analyze text
+## Task 1: Use a generative AI model to analyze text

 Let's start by using a chat interface to submit prompts to a generative AI model to perform common text analysis tasks.
 In this exercise, we'll use a small language model that is useful for general chat solutions in low bandwidth scenarios.